2023 Lee County Poultry Projects

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

 This is for adults and youths to learn what is necessary when raising a backyard flock.
-Town and Country will sponsor the demonstration brooder set-up.
-Richard Goforth, the area Extension Poultry Specialist, will be there to answer questions.
-Families can sign up to adopt layer-breed chicks.
+Town and Country will supply the demonstration brooder set-up.
+Richard Goforth, the area Extension Poultry Specialist, or Jared Butler, the Lee County Ag Agent, will be there to answer questions.
+Families can sign up for the Poultry Program.

 Be a Blue Ribbon Winner Workshop

-4-H’ers participating in “Beyond the Hatch” and “Eggs to Legs” are invited to learn how to successfully show the birds at the Lee Regional Fair.
+4-H’ers participating in “Backyard Chickens” and “Eggs to Legs” are invited to learn how to show the birds successfully at the Lee Regional Fair.
 Families who attend this training will receive a bag of feed.

 Egg Quality Training